mfojtik/controller-factory/README.md

 # controller-factory

-This is a prototype for a generic [Kubernetes](https://github.com/kubernetes/kubernetes) controller generator that wraps all the boiler plate and let you focus straight on the main synchronization logic.
+This is a prototype for a generic [Kubernetes](https://github.com/kubernetes/kubernetes) controller generator that wraps all the boiler plate and let you focus straight on the main synchronization logic (the `Sync()` function).

+The boiler plate used by this generator will provide:

+* Proper handling of controller shutdown (terminating all workers, signalling to Sync(), etc..)
+* Automatic registration of event handlers to all informers
+* Automatic wait for cache sync for every informer
+* Single work queue mechanism and context for `Sync()` function that provide object metadata

-The result is very simple controller that reacts to resource changes from passed informers.
+The result is very simple Kubernetes controller that reacts to resource changes from passed informers or resync periodically if `.ResyncEvery()` is used.
 In many cases this is enough, like writing a simple operator controller loop, but in some cases it is not, such as:

 * If you need to handle Create, Update or Delete events differently - this is not for you